younaman/Serverless-tools/README.md

 3. **Automated PoC Generation**
 Build a comprehensive tool capable of analyzing all third-party applications and automatically generating Proof-of-Concept (PoC) exploits to simulate potential attacks.

+In addition, we used these two tools to scan the sensitive applications of Lambda on Amazon Web Services and Function Compute on Alibaba Cloud respectively.
+The output results are in `aliyun_output.txt` and `aws_output.txt` under the `output` folder.

 ## **Disclaimer**
 - This script is for security research and auditing purposes only.
 Do not use on accounts you do not own or have explicit permission to test.
 - For large accounts, the script may take several minutes to complete enumeration.